-"I am not completely an empty nester unfortunately.
+I am not completely an empty nester unfortunately.
 My 20 year old son was not able to return to college this fall because of the lack of loans and grants available to him.
 So now he is doing nothing except for playing the computer game WoW (World of Warcraft) most of his waking hours.
 He did just purchase a small business that will make him a small living, but I pray he goes back to college.
-He is very bright and it would be such a waste if he didn't.
+He is very bright and it would be such a waste if he didn't. --Hannah

-I would sit down with my son and have the BIG TALK.
-If your son’s father is in his life get him on board as well.
-I would make sure my emotional ducks are in a row beforehand, you need to be strong for this.
-Your son’s future is at stake.
+I would sit down with my son and have the BIG TALK and have David on board as well.
+My emotional ducks would need to be in a row beforehand, strength is necessary for chats like these -- my son’s future is at stake.

 I would start by asking if it is his desire to return to college.
 If the answer is no (and let’s hope not), the discussion becomes clear.
 I would insist he move out.
-He needs to get a second job while he builds his business, pay his own rent (and internet access).
+He needs to get a second job while he builds his business and to pay his own rent (and internet access).
 People do it everyday.
-Staying under my roof is only going to hurt him, he will continue down the same path.
-He is 20 years old, a man, and needs to start acting like one.
-Period.
+Staying under my roof is only going to hurt him and he will continue down the same path.

 If the answer is yes, he needs to keep up with his studies.
 I would have brochures for local community colleges on hand.
 Encourage him to research the classes that offer credits transferable to the university he plans to attend.
-Explain to him that college admissions officers will be more willing to accept him back into the fold if he shows the drive to continue his education no matter what the circumstances.
+Explain to him that university admissions officers will be more willing to accept him back into the fold if he shows the drive to continue his education no matter what his circumstances.

 Addiction to online gaming has been linked to job loss, the college dropout rate, stunted social skills and death.
 I’m not kidding about the death part.
-Treatment facilities are cropping up all over the world, including residency programs in Europe and Asia.
+Treatment facilities are cropping up all over the world, including residency programs in Europe, Asia and the United States.

-If you feel your son needs help kicking WoW, there is help and I encourage you to read this message from Online Gamers Anonymous:
+If you feel your son needs help kicking WoW, there is help and, I encourage you to read this message from Online Gamers Anonymous: